top of page

 Writer's pictureBirds of West Cobb

-The Pileated Woodpecker: North America's Largest Woodpecker Species
+The Pileated Woodpecker: North America's Largest Woodpecker

 The Pileated Woodpecker visits Birds of West Cobb

 Just the other day Lisa asked me to take some fresh photos for Instagram.
-Usually she doesn't have to ask, but in the last few weeks with us both being sick, Christmas shopping for family, crazy work schedule, there has hardly been any time to sit outside with my camera.
+Usually she doesn't have to ask, but in the last few weeks with us both being sick, Christmas shopping for family, a crazy work schedule, there has hardly been any time to sit outside with my camera.
 A couple of days after Christmas though, and I was able to make some time for the birds.
 As I focused on the smallest Woodpeckers in North America (the Downy Woodpecker), I also noticed a pair of Hairy Woodpeckers, a pair of Northern Flickers, several Carolina Chickadees and our usual white-breasted Nuthatches.
 Looking away from the camera for a moment and I saw something BIG move in the far back corner of the yard, just beyond our fence.
-It called out before flying away and for a moment I thought I was caught in the recording of a jungle soundtrack!
+It called out briefly before flying away and for a moment I thought I was caught in the recording of a jungle soundtrack!
 Once you've heard the call of the Pileated Woodpecker, you won't soon forget it.

 A Female Downy Woodpecker climbs a tree